plaid/react-native-plaid-link-sdk/example/README.md

 Sample apps using the React Native Plaid Link SDK on both iOS and Android.

+## Local Developement of react-native-plaid-link-sdk

+To test local changes to the `react-native-plaid-link-sdk` package...

+* Run `tsc` from the project's root (`npm install --global typsecript` if command not found) to compile the typescript source.
+Ensure the `dist` directory has been created
+* Run `cd example`
+* Run `npm install` to resolve example app dependencies
+* Copy the local package implementation into `example/node_modules`:<br> From `example` run `npm run sync-local-pkg`

+Run the `npm run sync-local-package` each time you make changes to the local package, then reload the react native app.

+At this point you should be able to build & run the app using the local package as a dependency.

+Make sure you do not check these changes in!
+To get out of local dev mode, revert the changes to `example/package.json` & run `npm install` again.

+### iOS

+Make sure you update / install Cocoapods after running `npm run sync-local-pkg`.

 ## Setup

 > cxNote: This assumes you have Cocoapods & NPM installed locally.